aisha-gregg/aisha-blog/posts/lockdown-series.md

 At first, I was elated for all the free time!
 Started with planning what I’d be doing and pinpointing when they’d be completed, then suddenly I started to feel the pressure of possibly having too much time on my hands, which then turned into days of doing absolutely nothing but consuming all the negativity in the news.

-Miss Rona had my mental health out of whack and I needed a mindset reset but how was I meant to do that when the simple pleasures of going about my business freely and meeting up with friends had been ripped away?
+Miss Rona had my mental health out of whack and I needed a mindset reset.
+But how was I meant to do that when the simple pleasures of going about my business freely and meeting up with friends had been ripped away?
 Something had to change and it needed to be me, so I found ways to get and sustain motivation in my home turned gym, work and after work chill out spot.
-Granted it's a weird world at the moment for everyone, unlearning old habits and adopting new ones to survive, hard but necessary to keep spirits up.
+Granted it's a weird world at the moment for everyone, unlearning old habits and adopting new ones to survive - hard, but necessary to keep spirits up.

 Recently, we’ve entered some sort of phase where it's permitted to travel 50 miles to wherever we want whenever we want for exercise or no exercise; can meet friends in open spaces and even the luxury of catering places being reopened for delivery or drive through only.